 Certificate in Music Technologies

-The Music Technologies certificate is a series of seven courses which may be taken part-time over three semesters.
-You will study basic software and hardware technologies and explore practical applications of technologies, gaining fluency with the four pillars of music technology required by today’s music workplace:
+The Music Technologies certificate is a series of online courses that may be taken part-time over three semesters.
+You will study basic software and hardware technologies and explore practical applications of technologies.

 This credential supplements and complements traditional practical or academic postsecondary music credentials and may be taken parallel to the Diploma in Music Performance program or other postsecondary music credential, or concurrent with active professional practice in music.

 Upon successful completion of the certificate, you’ll be well-prepared to apply basic music technologies to the active practice, creation and design of sound and music in a professional or educational setting, or to continue to the advanced study of individual technologies for personal or professional use.

 Delivered in a fully online format (the only one in Canada!), this program builds on your traditional music studies and opens up the current world of music-making and sound design.

 Over a series of online courses, which may be taken part-time over three semesters, you’ll learn to discuss and assess music technologies, including digital notation, music sequencing, digital instrumentation; audio recording, mixing and editing.

 You’ll be able to apply your new skills to the capture and design of sound and music in virtually all professional or academic music settings.

 Proof of completion of at least a “C” in MUSC 110 or equivalent.
 The expected Minimum Music Competency theory/rudiments level is the equivalent of RCM Grade 6 or MUSC 110.
 Please note that MUSC 110 is a classroom course, and cannot be taken online.
 You may alternatively choose to complete a written Theory Placement Assessment (TPA) through the Conservatory.

 Application and Audition Dates